• Skip to primary navigation

 • 📖 Recipe

-• It's comforting yet light: The orange carrot soup has a lovely velvety texture and creamy consistency but contains no heavy cream.
+• Comforting Yet Light: It has a lovely velvety texture and creamy consistency, but no heavy cream.

-• It's healthy: Simple whole foods ingredients create the bulk of this dairy-free, gluten-free soup—healthy comfort food at its best.
+• It's Healthy: Simple, whole foods ingredients create the bulk of this soup.

 Ingredients & Notes